Moore's law: Major enabling factors

 Computer industry technology road maps predicted in 2001 that Moore's law would continue for several generations of semiconductor chips.

 Recent trends

 One of the key technical challenges of engineering future nanoscale transistors is the design of gates.
-As device dimension shrinks, controlling the current flow in the thin channel becomes more difficult.
+As device dimensions shrink, controlling the current flow in the thin channel becomes more difficult.
 Modern nanoscale transistors typically take the form of multi-gate MOSFETs, with the FinFET being the most common nanoscale transistor.
 The FinFET has gate dielectric on three sides of the channel.
 In comparison, the gate-all-around MOSFET (GAAFET) structure has even better gate control.